mido3ds/OpenYSF/README.md

 A [ysflight](https://ysflight.org/) clone, for learning and fun

 # Assets
-This game uses assets from original game.
+OpenYSF uses assets from the original game.

 1. [Download ysflight](https://ysflight.org/download/)
 2. Copy all Ysflight files into `<repo>/assets`, so you end with `<repo>/assets/aircraft` and `<repo>/assets/ground` and so on